meta-gp/docs/metadata.md

 Purpose of this post is to provide user documentation of metadata linked to sequence data uploaded to META-GP.

-## Reporting stadards for uploading users of META-GP
+## Reporting standards for users of META-GP

 ### BioSamples